Getting the Right AuDHD Diagnosis and Testing for Your Child

 Focus vs. Social Interaction

-ADHD primarily affects attention and hyperactivity.
-Children with ADHD often have difficulty focusing and may be impulsive.
+Hyperactivity and impulsivity symptoms are often seen in kids with ADHD.
+This means that they often have difficulty focusing and may be impulsive.
 On the other hand, ASD primarily impacts social interaction and communication.
 Children with ASD may have difficulty understanding social cues and engaging with peers.

 Repetitive Behaviors vs. Impulsivity

 Repetitive behaviors are more characteristic of ASD.
 This can include repetitive movements or routines.
-ADHD, conversely, is often marked by impulsivity—acting without thinking, which can sometimes lead to risky behavior.
+ADHD, conversely, is often marked by impulsivity—acting impulsively, which can sometimes result in a person's behavior becoming risky.

 Sensory Sensitivities